The Environmental Biotechnology Group is located in the Geo and Environmental Research Center (GUZ) at the University of Tuebingen.

 The Group consists of the Angenent Lab, Molitor Lab, and Usack Lab.
 We combine bioprocess/environmental engineering with microbiology including metagenomics/proteomics, and systems biology/metabolic engineering.

-We want to make our societies more sustainable by developing innovative biotechnology production platforms in the lab that can be translated into the real world.
-With this development and translation of technology, we hope to make an impact on reducing the emissions of carbon dioxide (CO2) into the atmosphere or on combining carbon capture and conversion into useful products.
-In our research group and spin-off start-up companies, microbes that originated from our environment, are put to work in bioreactors to make biological conversions.
-Through gas fermentation, it is even possible to use CO2 and/or carbon monoxide (CO) as a carbon course in these bioreactors by feeding in gases as the substrate.
+We want to make our societies more sustainable by developing innovative biotechnology-production platforms in the lab that can be translated into the real world.
+With this development and translation of technology, we aspire to make an impact on reducing the emissions of carbon dioxide (CO2) into the atmosphere or by combining carbon capture and utilization into useful products.
+In our research group and spin-off start-up companies, microbes that originated from our environment are put to work in bioreactors to make biological conversions.
+Through gas fermentation, it is even possible to use CO2 and/or carbon monoxide (CO) as a carbon course by feeding in gases as the only substrate.